JuliaLang/www.julialang.org/soc/guidelines/index.md

   - What are the potential hurdles you might encounter, and how can you resolve them?
     - Is there anything you need to learn about as part of the work?
 Does your work depend on anyone else's to make progress?
   - How will you prioritise different aspects of the project like features, API usability, documentation, and robustness?
-  - Does your project have any milestones that you can target throughout the period?
+  - What milestones can you target throughout the period?
     - For example, getting a working prototype out to beta testers by the halfway point
   - Are there any stretch goals you can make if the main project goes smoothly?
 Tell us how you're going to wow us with the final result!

-* **Code portfolio.** Show us a sample of code that you're proud of.
-Bonus points if you've written Julia code before, but we mostly care about seeing what you can do, and the skills that you want to bring to the Julia community.
+* **Code portfolio.** Show us a sample or two of code that you're proud of.
+It doesn't have to be Julia (but that doesn't hurt either).
 You don't need to be a star programmer as long as you can demonstrate interest in and commitment to your project.

 * **About you.** Why you?
 Give us a sense of who you are as a person and as a programmer.
   - What academic, professional or hobby programming experience do you have, and how will it help you with your project?